Use this search box to search all Jewish Web Index pages

 An excellent site to find information about most European countries

 and type in the name of the country you wish to research in the search field.
 This site is a great source to find information for almost every European country.
-Another valuable site to help find a person, maps, etc. - type in the name of any country you wish to research.
-This service is free.

 A great web site.
 It is a directory of 2,880,532 of the world's cities and towns, sorted by country and linked

 to a map for each town.
 A tab separated list is available for each country.